 Oman Country Report

-The Omani government has sufficient autonomy under Sultan Qaboos to function in his absence.
-The elevation of his cousin, former brigadier-general Sayyid Asaad bin Tariq, to the post of deputy prime minister for foreign affairs in early 2017 was widely perceived as an informal designation as successor, reducing, but not completely eliminating, the risk of infighting following Qaboos's eventual death or incapacitation.
-The government is likely to continue implementing stringent local-content requirements, including an ongoing foreign workers' visa freeze, to appease public pressure over unemployment.
+The elevation of Sultan Qaboos's cousin, former brigadier-general Sayyid Asaad bin Tariq, to the post of deputy prime minister for foreign affairs in early 2017 was widely perceived as an informal designation as successor, reducing, but not completely eliminating, the risk of infighting following Qaboos's eventual death or incapacitation.
+Until then, the Omani government has sufficient autonomy to function in the sultan's recurring illness-related absence.
+The government is likely to continue implementing stringent local-content requirements, including a foreign workers' visa freeze, to appease public pressure over unemployment.
 Contract alteration risks are moderate.
-There are no known groups operating in Oman with the intent or capability to deploy improvised explosive devices (IEDs) or co-ordinatedparamilitary-style attacks against property or individuals.
+There are no known groups operating in Oman with the intent or capability to deploy improvised explosive devices (IEDs)or co-ordinated paramilitary-style attacks against property or individuals.

 Access to international credit markets and prudent fiscal management will probably enable the authorities to continue to prioritise spending on transport and logistics infrastructure despite lower energy prices.
-Foreign investors have to contend with an emphasis on local-content requirements, including a foreign worker visa ban at least until late 2018.
-Bribery is prevalent in the public sector, including facilitation payments and petty bribery in front-line services, but the recent conviction of senior government officials and energy-sector executives in high-profile corruption cases renders bribery solicitations less likely in the higher echelons of government.
+Foreign investors have to contend with an emphasis on local-content requirements, including a foreign worker visa ban at least until the end of 2018.
+Bribery is prevalent in the public sector, including facilitation payments and petty bribery in front-line services, but the recent conviction of senior government officials and energy-sector executives in high-profile corruption cases renders bribery solicitations less likely in higher government echelons.

 Oman's key challenge is balancing its relationship with its Western allies, Iran, and other Gulf Co-operation Council (GCC) member states.
 Oman's mediatory capacity between Iran and the United States, alongside its refusal to participate in the Saudi and United Arab Emirates (UAE)-led military intervention in Yemen, reduces the risk of direct military retaliation against Oman in the event of conflict involving the United States, Iran, and/or the Gulf states, or in the event of unintended escalation following minor naval incidents between the United States or other Gulf states and Iran in the Sea of Oman or near the Strait of Hormuz.